-Expat parents looking to educate their children in Korea should prepare themselves for a society that puts enormous emphasis on academic performance – an emphasis that also spills into the international schools in South Korea.
+As an expat parent looking to educate your children in Korea, you should prepare yourself for a society that puts enormous emphasis on academic performance – an emphasis that also spills into the international schools in South Korea.

-South Korean parents treat education as a top priority, spending as much as three times more on education than their American counterparts.
-A typical school-going child in South Korea spends eight hours a day in school and up to six additional hours reviewing school work at private institutions called hagwons.
+South Korean parents treat education as a top priority, with private education spending reaching record levels in recent years.
+A typical school-going child in South Korea spends about eight hours a day in school and several additional hours reviewing school work at private institutions called hagwons, with high school students often studying 12 to 16 hours daily.

 There are several good international schools, especially American-curriculum schools, due to the presence of various United States Army bases and a sizeable expat community.

-Children usually begin preschool at three or four years old, continue into grade one at six years old, and complete grade 12 – the final year of schooling – at 18 years old.
+Children usually begin preschool at three or four years old, continue into Grade 1 at six years old, and complete Grade 12 – the final year of schooling – at 18 years old.

 Public schools in South Korea